KeepSafe/MultiStateAnimation/README.md

 ### Defining an animation using JSON

+As an alternative to using Java code, you can instead define animations using a JSON file stored as a raw resource.
 The following JSON file defines the same animation as the above Java code.

 ```javascript